Photo: Debbie Teoh

-6. Sauce can be prepared up to five days in advance.
+6. Sauce may be prepared up to five days in advance.

-1. Pre-heat oven to 180 degree Celsius, grease a tray and place pizza base over.
+1. Pre-heat oven to 180°C, grease a tray and place pizza base over it.

-2. Spread charsiu sauce over, top with sliced onions and mushroom.
+2. Spread char siew sauce over the pizza base, top with sliced onions and mushroom.

-3. Sprinkle the chicken charsiu over, mozzarella cheese and bake in pre-heated oven for 10-15 minutes.
+3. Lay on the chicken and mozzarella cheese, and bake in pre-heated oven for 10-15 minutes.

 4. Top with spring onions and sesame seeds before serving.